OutOfSyncStudios/logstash-relay/README.md

 ### [Stand-alone Service](#standalone)
 <a name="standalone"></a>

-The stand-alone option is available if you would like to host your own server architecture with which to run the relay.
+The stand-alone service option is available when it is desirable to use new/existing server architecture and more control over the environment is required.

 #### [Installation](#standalone-installation)
 <a name="standalone-installation"></a>